 6. Maintain a good breastfeeding posture

 A leaning forward posture while breastfeeding (considered a poor posture) may have a negative effect on your breasts.
-For a good posture, use a nursing pillow, or any other support, that could raise the baby to your breast level.
+For a good posture, use a nursing pillow or any other support that could raise the baby to your breast level.
 Try to keep your shoulders, back, and spine supported and in a straight position.
-A lot of mothers find the laid back or also called natural position very comfortable, a mother is in a semi-reclined position, and the baby is on her stomach laying on the top of her.
+Many mothers find the laid back, also called the natural position, very comfortable.
+Here, a mother is in a semi-reclined position, and the baby is on her stomach laying on top of her.
 This position ensures that the mother’s back is completely relaxed and gravity works for her.

 7. Take a hot and cold shower/massage